Graph Representation Learning Based on Random Walks

 Image Restoration Based on Ranked-order Based Adapative Median Filter

 Course project for Digital Image Processing.
 Implemented Ranked-order based Adaptive Median Filter (RAMF, see Adaptive Median Filters: New Algorithms and Results) with Matlab, and compared the algorithm with simple median filters against salt-and-pepper noise.
 Results showed that while median filters with small mask sizes can not handle high-density noise effectively, those with large masks tend to blur the image to an unacceptable extent.
 On the contrary, RAMF can eliminate the impulses perfectly, while keeping other parts intact.

 Signal Processing System for Imbedded Transparent Ultrasonic Emitter in Smartphones

 Course project for Writing for Science and Technology.
-We designed a signal processing system that is suitable for use with the transparent ultrasonic emitter applied to the screen of a smart phone based on the US2016/0255441 A1.
-This system can help provide high‐quality audio in an efficient and economic manner, be easily embedded into a smartphone and function well in harsh conditions with a long lifespan.
-A prototypical implementation of the system comprises of six modules: an equalizer to handle flat response, a compressor to narrow the range of audio amplitude, a low pass filter and a high pass filter, a modulator to combine the signal with a carrier ultrasonic wave generated from the oscillator and another high pass filter to eliminate all audio frequencies.
+We designed a signal processing system that is suitable for use with the transparent ultrasonic emitter applied to the screen of a smartphone based on the US2016/0255441 A1.
+This system can help provide high‐quality audio in an efficient and economic manner, be easily embedded into a smartphone, and function well in harsh conditions with a long lifespan.
+A prototypical implementation of the system comprises six modules: an equalizer to handle the flat response, a compressor to narrow the range of audio amplitude, a low pass filter, a high pass filter, a modulator to combine the signal with a carrier ultrasonic wave generated from the oscillator, and another high pass filter to eliminate all audio frequencies.
 It is expected to both fill the gap of the missing design and bring considerable economic benefits.

 Analysis about efficiency of a cycle containing a linear process